The good sense of contracts.

 There are many ideas about contracts that strive for the thoughts of money, selling, buying.
 That’s fine.
 And necessary.
 Because it’s about the exchange of service, material, creativity too.

 I’ll take a look at the edge of solutions about redefining the reason to create a standard in contracts.
 Because you have standards, whether you are aware of them or not.
 The tone (in the communication).
 The respect.
-The appreciation of each other.
+The mutual appreciation.

 When you think that’s not realistic or too emotional: Don’t accept this poorness in contracts.
 Because the reality is, you want to leave contracts when you feel disrespected.
 You don’t trust your contract partner when he is focused on money (for example) only.
 Can be fame too, and you are left out in public appreciation.